Kengo Kuma and “Small” Architecture

-While Kengo Kuma is an accomplished architect, he is also an extraordinary author.
-He does an excellent job of reminding us of the critical role architecture has been playing in our society, and how such role had been driven by our ambivalent love/hate relationship with nature.
+Architect Kengo Kuma is an extraordinary author.
+He does an excellent job of reminding us of the true relationships of human and nature or architecture and nature, which have been driven by our ambivalent love/hate feelings toward nature.

-Through his recent books, he has been cautioning that our relationship with nature, led by the modern economic system and manifested in architecture, has become too rigid, divisive and alienating that it’s now affecting our society (not just the environment, to emphasize) in an irreversibly detrimental way.
-His insight is looking increasingly relevant in this volatile world where the tectonic plates are active, extreme climate events are rampant, the population has reached to an alarming level and the politics are looking unstable everywhere.
+He has been writing cautioning that the modern economy and technology made our relationship with nature too rigid, divisive and alienating that it’s now affecting our society in an irreversibly detrimental way.
+His insight is looking increasingly relevant in this volatile world where the tectonic plates are active, natural disasters and extreme climate events are rampant, the population has reached to an alarming level and the politics are looking unstable everywhere.
 It is time to take a step back and review what we had been pursuing under the name of modern economic system.

 Especially important is to find ways to shape our future in more resilient and sustainable way so that we could feel long-lasting happiness by navigating today’s rapidly society resiliently.

 According to Kuma, the secrets lie in re-discovering the values that had been rejected in the context of the modern economy as ineffective, inefficient or wasteful.
 In a series of the books, he picks up such seemingly “negative” values as the sources of resilient, happy and sustainable solutions.

 - 負ける建築 (Architecture that Yields), Iwanami Publishing, 2004

 - 自然な建築 (Natural Architecture), Iwanami Publishing, 2008